Health and Public Safety Entrance Testing Process

 *Test fees are non-refundable.

-Applicants may prepare by reviewing course material from the academic admission requirement subjects for their program.
+Applicants may prepare by reviewing course material from their program's academic admission requirement subjects.
 Career information can be found on the relevant program page, the ALIS website and other external resources.

-Marks are generated automatically and sent to your desired HPS program.
+Marks are generated automatically and sent to your desired HPS program administrator.

-Applicants must submit a program application to each program they are interested in at SAIT and are responsible for submitting all required documents to complete their academic admission requirements.
+Applicants must submit a program application to each program they are interested in and are responsible for submitting all required documents to complete their academic admission requirements.

-See the “Admission Requirements” tab on the program pages for application deadlines and academic admission requirements.
+See admission requirements on the program page for application deadlines and academic admission requirements.

-ETP scores will only be analyzed by the program once an application has been received.
+ETP scores will only be analyzed by the program once your application has been received.

 The program will use ETP assessments to determine the overall ETP score.
 An overall ETP score greater than 50% is required to meet the non-academic admission requirement.

 Once all ETP component scores, a complete application, and all application documents have been received, an application decision will be made.
-The status of the application and final decision can be tracked by the applicant through the mySAIT.
+The status of the application and the final decision can be tracked on mySAIT.

 Accessibility and accommodation services

-It is strongly encouraged that applicants who may require accommodations for the ETP assessments reach out to SAIT Accessibility Services as early as possible to arrange accommodation as outlined below.
+It is strongly encouraged that applicants with a documented disability for the ETP assessments reach out to SAIT Accessibility Services as early as possible to arrange accommodation, as outlined below.

-- Step 1: Contact Accessibility Services to gain an accommodations memo that outlines the accommodation requirements.
-You will need to provide your name, SAIT ID (if available), and the name of each program you are applying to at SAIT.
+Step 1: Contact Accessibility Services for an accommodations memo outlining the accommodation requirements.
+You must provide your name, SAIT ID (if available), and the name of each program you are applying to at SAIT.

-- Step 2: Set up accommodations for each ETP component as follows:
+Step 2: Set up accommodations for each ETP component:

-- Profession Specific Entrance Assessment: Accessibility Services will provide the accommodation memo directly to our HPS Learner Experience team.
-A member of our HPS Learner Experience team will contact you to schedule the assessment.
+• Profession-Specific Entrance Assessment: Accessibility Services will provide the accommodation memo directly to our HPS Learner Experience team.
+An HPS Learner Experience team member will contact you to schedule the assessment.

-- CASPer - situational judgement test: Reach out to the Altus Assessments Inc support team and provide the accommodation memo received from Accessibility Services.
+• CASPer - situational judgement test: Reach out to the Altus Assessments Inc support team and provide the accommodation memo received from Accessibility Services.
 They will support the completion of CASPer in alignment with your support requirements.
-More details about the accommodation process for CASPer are available here.
+Find more details about the accommodation process for CASPer.

 We strongly encourage applicants to complete the ETP components as early as possible.
 The order of completion does not matter, though applicants should be aware that CASPer assessments may only be written on specific dates.
 Applicants are encouraged to complete all components of the ETP process (application, CASPer and/or PSEA) as early as they are able.